LisaHJung/OTel-for-Beginners-JS/README.md

         endpoint: 0.0.0.0:4318

 ```
-- We set up the OTLP receiver to accept incoming telemetry data on two ports so it can receive data from our app.
+- The OTLP receiver is configured to accept telemetry over both gRPC (4317) and HTTP (4318).
+- This allows our app to send trace data to the Collector using standard OTLP endpoints.

-**`Exporters` send data out to OTLP-compliant backends of your choice.**
+**Exporters send data from the Collector to the OTLP-compliant backend(s) of your choice.**
 ```
 exporters:
   debug: